 The curricula at the University of Oulu are competency-based.
 Learning outcomes are set at a threshold level which all students must meet in order to pass the course or the study module and proceed to the next level of studies.
 Learning outcomes have been devised so that they can be achieved upon the completion of a course or a degree.

-As of 2005, all Finnish universities began using the ECTS grading system (European Credit Transfer and Accumulation System), which replaced the old Finnish credit unit “study week” (ov).
+As of 2005, all Finnish universities began using the ECTS grading system (European Credit Transfer and Accumulation System).
 The number of ECTS credits is based on the amount of work required to achieve desired learning outcomes for a course or a study module.
 Today one ECTS credit corresponds to 27 h of work making the student workload in full-time study (60 ECTS credits) 1600 hours per academic year.

 Studies in a degree programme are usually classified as basic, subject/intermediate and advanced.
 A Bachelor’s degree consists of basic and intermediate studies in the major subject, including a Bachelor’s thesis, studies in one or more minor subjects, and language studies.
 For the Master’s degree, students must complete an advanced study module and prepare a Master’s thesis.
 Some degrees require compulsory practical training, for others, it is optional.
 Studies can be of different nature: compulsory (must be completed), alternative (student chooses from a set selection of courses a certain amount of studies), optional (student freely chooses studies for a certain amount of credits) or additional/extra (courses that are not required for the degree).
-You can finf all the courses taught at the University of Oulu in WebOodi or Noppa Study Portal.
+You can find all the courses taught at the University of Oulu in WebOodi or Noppa Study Portal.
 Get familiar also with assessment criteria and grading scale for courses.

 University of Oulu issues a Diploma Supplement automatically and free of charge to every student upon graduation.
 It is given in English and it is intended for international use.